 One of the first steps involved with repairing any leak is to locate the source of the leak.
 In this situation, I needed to empty the contents of my kitchen sink cabinet so I could get in there for a better view.
 (Sort of looks like I needed to do some dishes too!)

 To locate the source of a leak it’s always best to start with a dry area, if at all possible.
 After removing the sink cabinet contents, I thoroughly wiped the water supply lines and the inside of the cabinet dry with a towel.
+There was also a tiny bit of mold forming so I wiped it off using a mold remover.
 Starting with a dry area allows you to easily see new drips.

 I turned on the cold water tap and let the water run for about a minute.
 No leak.
 Next I tried the hot water tap.
 Ah hah – there it was!
 I turned off the hot water tap, and with a dry paper towel, wiped off the current drips, then turned the hot water tap on again to see exactly where it was leaking from.
 My first thought was that the water was leaking at one of the connections between the faucet and the water supply lines.
 As it turned out that wasn’t the case.